MarielleLepson/Bank-Account-Application/README.md

 - JUnit (for testing)
 - Mockito (for mocking in tests)
 - Swagger (for API documentation)
-- Lombok (for reducing boilerplate code)
+- Lombok
 - Jackson (for JSON processing)

 ## Setup instructions

+1. Clone the repository
-1. Clone project repo to you local computer ( For example with ssh )
+Clone the project to your local computer using SSH / HTTPS:
 ```
 git clone git@github.com:MarielleLepson/bank-account-application.git
 ```

-2. Open terminal
-3. Move to project root folder -> then to backend folder
+2. Navigate to the project folder
+Open a terminal and move into the project’s backend folder:
 ```
 cd backend
 ```

-5. Build docker image.
-For the first time it might take longer time because it needs to download all dependencies.
+3. Build the Docker image
+Build the Docker image (the initial build may take longer as dependencies are downloaded):
 ```
 docker build -t bank-account-app .
 ```
+4. Run the Docker container
-5. Run docker container
+Run the container by mapping port 8080:
 ```
 docker run -p 8080:8080 bank-account-app
 ```

-6. Now the application should be running.
-You can view and start testing with swagger: http://localhost:8080/swagger-ui/index.html
+5. Access Swagger UI
+Once the application is running, open your browser and visit: http://localhost:8080/swagger-ui/index.html
+This is where you can view the API documentation and test the endpoints.

 ## Testing